terrytaylorbonn/rtd-tutorial/docs/source/P3-hitl.rst

 Part 3 HITL
 ===========

-In part 3 a real Pixhawk (AP/PX4) (below right in red) is used.
+In part 3 a real Pixhawk (AP/PX4) (below in red) is used.
 The rest of the copter components (frame, motors, IMU, GPS, motor control, etc) are all simulated.

 .. image:: images/3_real_fc_1.png
 .. image:: images/3_real_fc_2.png